 Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result.
 The test must have been taken at most 72 hours before departure from the first embarkation point.
 The certificate must be in English.

-Business and leisure travel to Zambia are available.
 Anyone entering Zambia with a body temperature equal to, or above 38.0 C will be tested for COVID-19 on arrival.
 Any other arrivals may be randomly selected for testing.
 These tests are in addition to the requirement for visitors to show proof that they have tested negative for COVID-19 in the 14 days before their arrival.

 Mexico is currently open for international tourism, meaning that travellers can fly to Mexico and visit select beaches, including the one in Los Cabos, with no mandatory quarantine period upon arrival.
 The Mexican government strongly advises locals and visitors to continue practicing COVID-19 preventive measures which include social distancing and proper hand hygiene practices among others.